alexstrei/Custom-VR/Monado/README.md

 This must stay in sync with the last section!
 -->
+This project is copied from Monado (links are below) and modified by myself.

+Please note
 > * Main homepage and documentation: <https://monado.freedesktop.org/>
 > * Promotional homepage: <https://monado.dev>
 > * Maintained at <https://gitlab.freedesktop.org/monado/monado>